 However, due to a recent change in MPD's data structure, the District's CMV crash database includes all crashes that involve any type of vehicle used commercially. i.e., Metro Bus, taxi cabs, etc.

 Thus, CMV-related crash data reflects a continuous increase since FY14.
-Figure 1 presents the number of CMV-related crashes per quarter from FY14 through FY16.
 The system is in the process of being upgraded to segregate the commercial passenger and commercial vehicle from those involving Metro Buses and Taxis.